dougc333/SGD-Talk/cosmic/ch1/README.md

 test code to allocate orderlines and batches why choose orderlines?

+Domain modeling uses a higher level abstractdion than individual objects
+1) model business problems via interviews and define a domain language.
+This examples uses batches and allocations
+2) the domain language leads to a domain model.

-Domaan modeling uses a higher level abstractdion than individual objects we consider domain level operations like sales orders as one operation, inventory as one order, manufacturing as one order.
+we consider domain level operations like sales orders as one operation, inventory as one order, manufacturing as one order.
 These domain roles define the responsibility of the domain objects and the services they provide.